pelias/presentation/nyc-node.js-meetup/index.md

 <aside class="notes">
 - We would love to work with you<br/>
-- Have a unique dataset?
-Write a pelias importer!<br/>
-- or tell us about the dataset and we'll help you write an importer<br/>
 - Open an issue, contribute on an existing issue<br/>
 - Discuss on topics like 'street intersections, NLP etc' <br/>
 - Review our code, comment on our pull requests<br/>
 - All our main stories/issues are opened here<br/>
-- Get involved, Join the conversation at
+- Get involved, Join the conversation
 </aside>

 ---